NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hits twice
     - Damage is distributed between the two hits
     - Can hold 8 during startup to do flip
+- 4B
-- 4B low crushes two frames earlier
+    - Low crushes two frames earlier
+    - Guards frames 2-10 from 2-13
 - 4A window improved
 - Act4A
     - Appears above 14 frames faster